-Lucy Ash’s new exhibition at Turner Sims features a cycle of works created as a response to the melodies, lyrics and themes of Clowes’ latest album.
+Lucy Ash’s exhibition at Turner Sims featured a cycle of works created as a response to the melodies, lyrics and themes of Clowes’ album 'My Iris'.

 Echoes is the visual expression of a rich inner dialogue exploring ideas around mythology, migration, and time – all recurring themes in Lucy’s work.
 In their vibrancy and colour, her paintings echo and complement the sound world offered by Clowes and her ensemble.

 Iris 01 and 02 and the studies created in preparation of the two main canvasses – consider the symbolism of Iris.
 An abstract interplay of air and water (sugg estedby the cloud-nymph/sea-god coupling that

 resulted in her birth), the association of Iris with the physical eye and with a rainbow – itself a bridge between the different aspects of self.
 The canvasses also express the hope and vitality Iris is seen to represent.